metisjs/metis-ui/src/components/card/index.en-US.md

 ---
 title: Card
+description: A container for displaying information.
 group:
   title: Data Display
   order: 4
 ---

-A container for displaying information.

 ## When To Use